Loading...

 4. First-Intent Friction

-First Intent Friction (FIF) KPI can be immediately accessed from the Conversation KPI chart.
 The First Intent Friction chart measures how much effort users experience while attempting to express and execute their primary intent at the beginning of a conversation.
 It captures signals such as clarification loops, fallback responses, repeated rephrasing, and extended turn counts before the intent is properly recognized or progressed as the user is warming up to the agent.

 Question it answers: